The Best Shade Garden Plants for Your Shady Areas

-Garden centers make it easy by corralling shade plants into separate sections, at least when it comes to perennials, hostas, ferns and annuals.
-Stroll the shrubs and trees to seek out azaleas and rhododendrons, eastern redbud, dogwood, serviceberry, red-flowering currant, white sweetspire and the shrub Fuchsia magellanica, all good bloomers in shade.
+Garden centers make it easy by corralling shade plants into separate sections.
+Also stroll the shrubs and trees to seek out azaleas and rhododendrons, eastern redbud, dogwood, serviceberry, red-flowering currant and white sweetspire, all good bloomers in shade.

 Consider houseplants, too.
 The filtered light in our houses is similar to outdoor shade, and croton, polka dot plant, Moses-in-the-boat, asparagus fern, Swedish ivy and abutilon (flowering maple) will thrive in the ground or in containers for a summer vacation.

 - Perennial: Astilbe, bleeding heart, fern-leaf bleeding heart, foxglove, Geranium cinereum ‘Ballerina’, hellebore, winter cyclamen

 These pink and orange flowers look just like a sunset.